OctopusDeploy/blog/blog/2022-02/jenkins-running-unit-tests/index.md

 ### Failing the build when tests fail

 You may require that builds fail rather than being marked as unstable in the event of a test failure.
-You generally have two options to achieve this:
+You generally have 2 options to achieve this:

 - Failing the test command
 - Failing the test processing

 #### Failing the test command

-The first option is to allow the command that ran the tests to fail.
+The first option allows the command that ran the tests to fail.
 Most test runners will return a non-zero exit code if tests fail, which in turn will cause the build to fail.

 You can use the following Maven command execute tests and return a non-zero exit code if any fail.
 The absence of the `-Dmaven.test.failure.ignore=true` argument reverts the command to its default behavior: